-When you go to buy house we have real estate agents to help us a protect us from getting ripped off.
+When we go buy houses, we have real estate agents to help protect us from getting ripped off.
 But who helps us when we are picking out long-lasting decor?

-I'm going to tell you all about the size of rugs and how it impacts the price.
+We're going to tell you all about the size of rugs and how it impacts the price.

 How Unique is the Size?